• Skip to main content

 Abuetlia chocolate in its wrapper next to cinnamon sticks.

 Are you an Abuelita or Ibarra fan?
+There is a lot of controversy about these Mexican chocolate tablets.
 The debate rages on throughout Mexico and beyond.
-Truth is, Abuelita is not made in Mexico.
-Ibarra is the only true Mexican chocolate.
+Truth is, Abuelita discs are not made in Mexico.
+Ibarra is true Mexican chocolate.

 That said, I like Abuelita better.
 I was raised on it, and I can’t abandon the traditions that I know and love.